jackie-dai/Project-1-Overhaul/Section6_Pickups/section6.md

 ### Health Pack Script

-Navigate to the Scripts folder `Assets > Scripts` and attach the *HealthPotion.cs* script to your *HealthPack* GameObject.
+Navigate to the Scripts folder `Assets > Scripts` and attach the *HealthPotion.cs* script to your *HealthPotion* GameObject.
 Double click the script to edit it.

 ```
-#region HealthPack_variables
+#region HealthPotion_variables
 [SerializeField]
 [Tooltip("amount the player heals")]
 private int healAmount;